 One tool that we recommend is the easy-to-use SuperTracker meal plan calculator from the U.S. Department of Agriculture, found at www.choosemyplate.gov.
-Just input your age, due date, height, and pre-pregnancy weight, and the tool will show you how many calories are recommended for your daily diet, and how you should portion your intake of the five main food groups.
+Just input your age, due date, height, and pre-pregnancy weight, and the tool will show you how many calories from healthy foods are recommended for your daily diet, and how you should portion your intake of the five main food groups.

 The Five Food Groups